ggiill/docker-starter-python/README.md

 You might be familiar with this type of file, but you might also be used to installing packages à la carte via `pip install <package>`.
 Using a `requirements.txt` allows us to specify all the Python packages and versions that our application will need to run.

+## Prerequisites

+You must have Docker installed on your machine to run `docker` commands.
+Docker makes versions for Linux, Mac, and Windows.
+They're available [here](https://www.docker.com/get-started/).

 ## Steps

 1. Clone this repo and rename it per your project